ED12PE/wp-plugin-theme-tweaks/README.md

 2. Automagically update an image alt text with its parent title (during upload):
     * For instance, if you upload an image through a page called Contact that image will have its alternative text updated to Contact.
 3. Improves the way WordPress sanitizes a file name:
    * WordPress already does a good work sanitizing a file name.
 Additionally, this plugin converts all characters to lowercase and adds a suffix based on the date to the filename to prevent image caching.
-E.g. "Image.png" turns into "image6382612.png".
+E.g. "Image.png" turns into "image6382612.png".7

+## License

+This project is licensed under the GPL-3.0 license.